-For each fiscal year, the Compensation Committee retains sole discretion to pay each of Mr. Marohn and Ms. Malson an additional bonus of up to 50% of actual salary earned for such fiscal year.
+For each fiscal year, the Compensation Committee retains sole discretion to pay Mr. Marohn an additional bonus of up to 50% of actual salary earned for such fiscal year.
+For each fiscal year, the Compensation Committee retains sole discretion to pay Ms. Nashtatik an additional bonus up to \$25,000 for such fiscal year.
+For the fiscal year ended March 31, 2020, the Compensation Committee retained sole discretion to pay Ms. Malson an additional bonus of up to 50% of actual salary for such fiscal year.